 What utilities would I be responsible for?

 Water, trash, and the gardener is included in the rent.
-You would only be responsible for gas and electric (each runs roughly $20-$30/month on average depending on usage).
+You would only be responsible for gas and electric (each runs roughly $30-$40/month depending on usage).
 Cable and internet is, of course, optional and at your discretion.

 Can I add someone to the lease that visits like my significant other or parent?

-Only people residing in the apartment permanently will be added to the lease.
+Only people residing in the apartment can be added to the lease.
 If you need this person to be on the lease in order to qualify, or you want to rent the apartment in order for someone else to live there, this is not permitted.

 Can I sublet my apartment if I’m going out of town for a while?

-Subletting or listing on AirBNB is not permitted at any time and is grounds for eviction.
+Subletting or listing on AirBNB is not permitted at any time.

 I have my own business that I run from home, is it ok if I have clients come by?